CarrierIn - a FlowScan module for reporting on carrier or ISP input traffic

 Note that the effect of setting ASPairs will be different based on whether you specified ``peer-as'' or ``origin-as'' when you configured your Cisco.
 This option was intended to be used when ``peer-as'' is configured.

-directive for other AS-related features.
+See the BGPDumpFile directive for other AS-related features.

-more verbose with respect to messages
+flowscan more verbose with respect to messages

 and warnings.
-Currently the values 1
+Currently the values 1 and 2 are understood, the

 higher value causing more messages to be produced.